-I look at a lot of packs during a month's time, generally because the racer has experienced a performance problem or a mechanical problem on the pack.
-In all cases, the question is whether the pack is at fault.
+I look at many LiPo packs during a month's time, generally because the racer has experienced a performance problem or a mechanical problem on the pack.
+In all cases, we are attempting to isolate the cause: is the pack is at fault?

-In order, these are the recurring issues I see and their cause:
+In order, these are the typical recurring issues I see with racing LiPo packs and their cause:

 Mechanical Pack Damage such as loose pack terminals or case being melted (see above) - a) Loose connection at the bullet connector is the number one cause.
 Change your bullet connector frequently to keep these connections tight. b) See Item 2 above.